GoogleCloudPlatform/gcp-service-broker/docs/brokerpak-specification.md

     * If the implementation is hard to explain, it's a bad idea.
     * If the implementation is easy to explain, it may be a good idea.
 * `time.nano() -> string`
-  * This function returns the current UNIX time in nanoseconds as a decimal string.
+  * This function returns the current time as a Unix time, the number of nanoseconds elapsed since January 1, 1970 UTC, as a decimal string.
+  * The result is undefined if the Unix time in nanoseconds cannot be represented by an int64 (a date before the year 1678 or after 2262).
 * `regexp.matches(regex_string, string) -> bool`
   * Checks if the string matches the given regex.
 * `str.truncate(count, string) -> string`